Anxiety Disorders and Depression: The Awesome Power of Belief

 analysed, compared and stored by reference to what we already know so that we can use it to predict and control our

 The classification of anxiety disorders is no different; it serves to describe and order various symptoms into well-defined

 The names given: OCD, GAD etc. are only descriptions of ways of thinking, feeling and behaving but naming them gives them a

 life of their own, a whole new power.
 Suddenly they are an entity, they exist, and what we think of them is influenced by

 what we are told.
 Thoughts and behaviours fundamental to human existence and survival (experienced by all in times of

-insecurity) that have become exaggerated due to extreme negative experiences are now a 'disorder'.
+insecurity) that have become exaggerated due to extreme negative experiences are now 'classified' as a disorder or, even

 What is Anxiety? – Understanding Anxiety and How it Works